snowhypers/Sun2Agent/README.md

 - 🧰 **One server or all at once** — connect everything and let the model pick the right tool
 - ⚙️ **Automatic tool-calling** — no tool syntax to memorize, just describe the task
 - 🎛️ **Any NIM model** — swap models anytime with `/config`
+- 📄 **AGENT.md support** — drop an `AGENT.md` in your project and the agent follows your repo's conventions
 - ⌨️ **Calm TUI** — rounded input box, live connection tags, `Esc` to interrupt anything

 ## Install